Traditional games of Tibet

 Tibet has many traditional games with origins dating up to 5,000 years ago.

 Traditional games

 Rock carrying

-There are various rock-lifting competitions in Tibet which center around participants who carry and maneuver rocks that are 150 kg or more.
+There are various rock-lifting competitions in Tibet that centre on participants who carry and manoeuvre rocks that are 150 kg or more.

 Board games

 Gyiren

 Gyiren is a popular Tibetan variation of snooker which originated in India.

 Animal events

 Polo

-Polo has been played in Tibet since at least the early eight century.
+Polo has been played in Tibet since at least the early eighth century.